-An 18-month deployment of the ARM Mobile Facility—Clouds, Aerosol, and Precipitation in the Marine Boundary Layer (CAP-MBL) field campaign—took place on Graciosa Island during 2009–2010.
-Results from this campaign confirmed that the Azores have the right mix of conditions to study how clouds, aerosols, and precipitation interact.
+An extremely successful 18-month deployment of the ARM Mobile Facility took place on Graciosa Island during 2009–2010 for the Clouds, Aerosol, and Precipitation in the Marine Boundary Layer (CAP-MBL) field campaign.
+Results from this campaign confirmed that the Azores have the ideal mix of conditions to study how clouds, aerosols, and precipitation interact.

-This new observation site will have significant enhancements to instruments previously deployed to the Azores and will include a Ka-/W-band scanning cloud radar, precipitation radar, and Doppler lidar.
+This new observation site will have significant enhancements to instruments previously deployed to the Azores, including a Ka-/W-band scanning cloud radar, precipitation radar, and Doppler lidar.
 It has the full support of the Azorean government and collaborators at the University of the Azores.
 Los Alamos National Laboratory will operate the site for the ARM Facility.

 Proposed site instrumentation include:

 - Aerosol instrumentation: Hygroscopic Tandem Differential Mobility Analyzer, Aerosol Chemical Speciation Mass Spectrometer, Cavity Attenuated Phase Shift Particle Extinction Monitor, CO/N2O/H2O gas-phase monitor, CO2/CH4/H2O gas phase monitor, and Ultra-High Sensitivity Aerosol Spectrometer

 - Atmospheric and boundary state systems: surface meteorological instrumentation, boundary layer cloud system, total sky imager, weighing bucket rain gauge, total precipitation sensor, eddy correlation flux measurement system, and disdrometer